Do fruit flies serve a purpose?

 The main thing fruit flies need to survive is a moist film of organic material to breed and thrive.

-But, gardners.com says that these little bugs can be considered to be beneficial, but only in some cases.
+But, Gardener’s Supply says that these little bugs can actually be considered beneficial, but only in some cases.

 So how can you control these pests?
 There are a few things you can do.